Homemade Au Gratin Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-The best homemade au gratin potatoes are an indulgent side dish or main course.
+The best Homemade Au Gratin Potatoes are an indulgent side dish or main course.
 The creamy sauce infuses the tender potatoes with a rich, savory flavor perfectly complemented by the melted cheese.
 The potatoes remain tender and soft, with slightly crispy edges.
-You will love this family recipe!

-Perfect side dish for your holiday table or anytime you crave cheesy potatoes in cream sauce.
-Serve with Bake Chicken or Fresh Ham Roast and Crispy Brussles Sprouts.
+This is the perfect side dish for your holiday table or anytime you crave cheesy potatoes.
+Serve with Bake Chicken Thighs or Fresh Ham Roast and Crispy Brussels Sprouts.

 “I made these for Easter dinner and everyone loved them so much they begged me to make them the next Sunday as well!”